rapatao/rapatao.github.io/content/posts/2020-08/acid-transactions.en.md

 # ACID transactions

-Acronym for **A**tomicity, **C**consistency, **I**insulation and **D**urability is a set of properties of a database transaction that aim to ensure data integrity and validity. , even after systemic failures or even electrical power failures.
+Acronym for **A**tomicity, **C**consistency, **I**insulation and **D**urability is a set of properties of a database transaction that aim to ensure data integrity and validity, even after systemic failures or electrical power failures.

 ### Atomicity

 It treats as a unit, all operations performed for a task, that is, all instructions will be successfully carried out or, none of them should be carried out.
-For example, in a bank transfer, in case of failure in any of the steps, the entire process must be undone and the values ​​returned to the original.
+For example, in a bank transfer, in case of failure in any of the steps, the entire process must be undone and the values returned to the original.

 ### Consistency